 Woods, Fields, Culture

-On its way through lovely woods, fields and river-shaped landscapes full of contrasts, the long distance bike trail „Thuringian town cluster“ connects seven of Thuringia’s most beautiful towns.
-The route leads from Eisenach, town of the Wartburg, to Erfurt, seat of the great cathedral, via the residence town Gotha.
-After reaching Erfurt, the trip continues to Weimar, home of classical music and the university town Jena to finally end in Altenburg, famous for its skat culture after another two stops in the picturesque Stadtroda and Gera.
+On its way through lovely woods, fields and river-shaped landscapes full of contrasts, the long distance bike trail connects seven of Thuringia’s most beautiful towns.
+The route leads from Eisenach, town of the Wartburg, to Erfurt, with its great cathedral, via the residence town Gotha.
+After reaching Erfurt, the trip continues to Weimar, home of classical music and the university town Jena to finally end in Altenburg, famous for its skat culture after another two stops in the picturesque cities Stadtroda and Gera.

-The great number of historic towns is accompanied by a beautiful landscape so diversified it never gets boring.
-At the bottom of the Thuringian Woods with the proud Wartburg passes your route past the legendary Hörselberge-mountains to follow the Ilm-bike trail, the Saale-bike trail and the Elster bike trail.
-They wind their way through the wooded Zeitzgrund-valley and the idyllic Mühltal-valley on through the wide area of the federal horticultural exhibition from 2007 close to Gera, before reaching your destination in the Altenburger lands.
+The great number of historic towns is accompanied by a beautiful landscape.
+At the bottom of the Thuringian Woods with the proud Wartburg your route passes past the legendary Hörselberge-mountains to follow the Ilm-bike trail, the Saale-bike trail and the Elster bike trail.
+They wind their way through the wooded Zeitzgrund-valley and the idyllic Mühltal-valley, before reaching your destination in the region Altenburger.

 1. day Arrival in Eisenach

-Make sure to arrive on time in the historical Eisenach, seat of the Wartburg.
+Make sure to arrive on time in the historical Eisenach, city of the Wartburg.
 You will not regret it!
-A great number of famous characters are still associated with this place: Johann Sebastian Bach, the holy Elisabeth or Martin Luther were active here, according museums are dedicated to them today.
+A great number of famous characters are still associated with this place: Johann Sebastian Bach, the holy Elisabeth or Martin Luther lived here, many museums are dedicated to them today.
 (Arrival by train possible/ parking facilities at the hotel / rental bikes at the hotel).

 2. day Eisenach - Gotha 40 km

 Following the course of the Hörsel you will cycle through the Thuringian basin on small streets.
 Wide fields seam your way to the „Galopprennbahn Boxberg“, a well preserved horse race track in Jugendstil-style with a restaurant.
 The residence town Gotha is not far from there.
-Thus, you will have enough time to visit Friedenstein castle with the integrated Ekhof-theatre during the afternoon as well as to take a walk around the worthwhile market place.
+Thus, you will have enough time to visit Friedenstein castle with the integrated Ekhof-theatre and the market place during the afternoon.

 3. day Gotha - Erfurt 41 km